To start, it helps to have a clear understanding of the terminology used:

 For example, the pattern for "Event" content items generates aliases based on the the title of the event and the year it takes place: /events/2020/my-event-title

 The pattern for "Page" content items generates aliases based on the menu link and the menu hierarchy.
-Note that for the "Page" content type specifically, if you don't create a menu link for it at all, a path will be generated based on the title of the page instead.
+Note that for the "Page" A collection of fields that describe a specific type of content, like a news article, a person, or an event.
+Site admins can add additional content types by enabling optional modules.
+WDS can also create custom content types for a site. specifically, if you don't create a menu link for it at all, a path will be generated based on the title of the page instead.

 Site administrators can view and even customize these patterns by visiting Configuration > Search and Metadata > URL Aliases and clicking the "Patterns" tab.
 It can be a bit complicated to manage, so we encourage you to engage with WDS support if you have questions.